LlucPuigCodina/tests-of-correct-specification-of-conditional-densities/README.md

     in all Pannels, except G, of Table 3 in Rossi and Sekhposyan (2019).
     Although there is no guidance on how to choose `l`, results seem to be robust to alternative lengths.
 Boostrap block length must be numeric and larger than 1.
+Specifying the boostrap block length is unecessary for one-step-ahead forecasts.

 ### Output